 - monthly reports on projects and new infrastructure.

 The Board may delegate its powers to a committee of Directors.
-GPC has two committees, the Audit and Compliance Committee comprising four Directors and the Human Resources Committee comprising four Directors.
+GPC has three committees, the Audit and Compliance Committee, Risk Committee and Human Resources Committee each comprising of four Directors.
 One Director on each committee is appointed Committee Chairman by the Chairman of the Board.
 Management personnel attend these meetings as required.
 GPC's external and internal Auditors attend the Audit and Compliance Committee meetings.

 The Audit and Compliance Committee

-The Audit and Compliance Committee comprises of Judy Reynolds (Chair), Leo Zussino, Grant Cassidy and Helen Skippen.
+The Audit and Compliance Committee comprises of Judy Reynolds (Chair), Leo Zussino, Grant Cassidy and Marita Corbett.
 The

 qualifications of the members have been included in Directors’ biographies.
 The Committee was restructured in October 2015 following a re-constituted Board.
 The Committee is assisted by the CEO and Commercial General Manager.
 The internal and external auditors are invited to attend Committee meetings to present relevant reports and to openly discuss any concerns with the Committee, without Management influence.